rui314/mold/README.md

 | Chrome 86 (1.9 GiB)           | 54.5s    | 11.7s    | 1.85s | 0.97s
 | Clang 13 (3.1 GiB)            | 59.4s    | 5.68s    | 2.76s | 0.86s

-(These nubmers are measured on an AMD Threadripper 3990X 64-core machine with 32 threads enabled.
+(These numbers are measured on an AMD Threadripper 3990X 64-core machine with 32 threads enabled.
 All programs are built with debug info enabled.)